JasonKessler/scattertext/README.md

 ##Examples

+Please see

 I recommend you start with this example first.
 It explains some design decisions that were made in Scattertext, and explains the strings of points.
 You can find it [2012 Political Convention Exploration](http://bit.ly/scattertextdevelopment).

 Scattertext can also be used to visualize **topic models**, analyze how **word vectors** and categories interact, and understand **document classification models**.
 You can see examples of all of these applied to [2016 Presidential Debate transcripts](https://bit.ly/scattertext2016debates).

-Finally, we use the task of predicting a movie's revenue from the content of its reviews as an example of tuning Scattertext.
-See the analysis at [Movie Reviews and Revenue](http://bit.ly/scattertextrevenuemovie).
+We use the task of predicting a movie's revenue from the content of its reviews as an example of tuning Scattertext.
+See the analysis at [Movie Reviews and Revenue](http://nbviewer.jupyter.org/url/jasonkessler.github.io/Movie-Revenue.ipynb).

+To how Scattertext can be used for subjectivity lexicon development (and why using log-axis scales are a bad idea) check out the [Subjective vs. Objective](http://nbviewer.jupyter.org/urls/jasonkessler.github.io/Scattertext%20Demo-%20Subjective%20vs%20Objective.ipynb) notebook.

 ##A note on chart layout